System Configuration Guide

 Services that use OAuth such as Box and Dropbox require OAuth Client IDs and Secrets to be configured in Kloudless.
 These keys can be obtained from the relevant service’s developer portal and will then be used by Kloudless to prompt your users to grant access to their account to the associated app.

-For information on how to create and configure keys for individual services, see the Custom keys section for each service in the Credentials page of your appliance’s Kloudless Developer Portal.
+For information on how to create and configure keys for individual services, see the Custom keys section for each service in the Custom OAuth Keys page of your appliance's Kloudless Developer Portal.

 This page enables Kloudless developers to configure custom OAuth keys for their individual applications.
 However, the instructions can also be used to create OAuth keys for use by all developers signed up on your Kloudless instance.
 Once they keys have been created, they can be configured as follows: